 When in season, you can buy Jerusalem artichokes in supermarkets and greengrocers.
 My suggestion to you is to get these from a local market, to ensure you obtain the highest quality produce.
 These usually have the most nutrients and flavour.

-In terms of appearance they come in various colors.
-These are the different types of colours you can find:
+Here are the different types of Jerusalem artichokes you can find:

 - White-skinned: these are easy to grow in colder climates and shorter summers – basically perfect for Britain.
 They have round roots and they mature quickly.